deborazuanny/deborazuanny/README.md

 # Hi!
-I'm Débora Zuanny 👋 😄
+I am Débora Zuanny ✨

 Welcome to my GitHub!
-I'm a MsC student and interested in biogeography, data science, botany and ecology!

-Today I am a biologist 🌱 currently learning R language and looking to collaborate and hand over R packages and other open source initiatives!
+I am deeply interested in how distribution of plants reflects history and evolution, and what are the major factors that can change the taxonomy and biogeography of mega-diverse genera over time.
+Whilst much of my work reflect a continuing engagement with R community, here I show custom scripts and I look to collaborate on open source initiatives!

 - 📫 You can reach me in deborazuanny@gmail.com